 A studio course in which the concepts of linear perspective, value studies, contrast, contour, and technique are taught by using a variety of subjects from still life to live models.
 A variety of media will also be explored.
-Six hours per week.
 (D)

 ART 1043 Drawing II